canonical/chisel/docs/tutorial/getting-started.md

 system.
 We will use the Ubuntu 24.04 (noble) package as the source of the necessary files.

-Chisel uses slice definition files to define and install slices.
+Chisel uses slice definitions files to define and install slices.
 These files are stored in the {{chisel_releases_repo}}.
 Upon a quick look there, you can find that there is a `hello_bins` slice that contains the `hello` binary and looks like the following: